MobileProto16/Mobile-Proto-16/Syllabus.md

 * 20 - You implemented all of the required features in the assignment.
 The assignment is complete
 * 15 - All major features were implemented.
 You didn't get to one or two small features.
 * 10 - Some of the required features were implemented.
+* 5 - An attempt was made to implement some of the of the desired features.
-* 0 - Less than half of the desired features were implemented.
+* 0 - Very few or none of the desired features were implemented.

 ##### Bug free: 10 points